Small Cap Stocks: Should You Invest?

-Firstly, I have a simple rule that will help you if you take the time to really think about it.
-When considering whether you should invest in small cap stocks, it is important to remember that the higher the risk you are exposing yourself to the more research, knowledge and skill you require to manage this risk.
+Firstly, I have a simple rule that will help you if you take the time to think about it.
+When considering whether you should invest in small-cap stocks, it is important to remember that the higher the risk you are exposing yourself to the more research, knowledge and skill you require to manage this risk.

-Unfortunately, very few really understand or even consider this rule before plunging head first into buying small cap stocks.
-In fact, many invest in this segment of the market without any rules at all or a misguided perception that they have rules.
+Unfortunately, very few understand or even consider this rule before plunging head-first into buying small-cap stocks.
+Many invest in this segment of the market without any rules at all or a misguided perception that they have rules.
 Let me share an example with you.

 I was talking to a trader recently who had read my latest book, Accelerate Your Wealth - It’s Your Money, Your Choice.
 He shared with me that he loved the book, as it opened his eyes to the simplicity of how you can make serious money in the share market, however, he had broken all the rules I advise you should follow and he admitted that he was the very definition of a gambler that I outline in the book.

-Regrettably, this conversation is the same one I have had with thousands of individuals over the decades I have been helping traders, although in this instance this person was smart enough to realize he needed to change his ways in order to achieve what he set out to.
-Sadly, some never get it and so continue to invest in small cap stocks using what I like to call the “buy and prey” method.
+Regrettably, this conversation is the same one I have had with thousands of individuals over the decades I have been helping traders, although in this instance this person was smart enough to realise he needed to change his ways to achieve what he set out to.
+Sadly, some never get it and so continue to invest in small-cap stocks using what I like to call the “buy and prey” method.

-The rationale for buying small cap stocks often stems from the perception that they are cheap given that many are priced at only a few cents.
-In fact, I have lost count of the number of people who have told me they invested in a small cap stock because it was cheap.
-But as many come to realize, buying cheap doesn’t always means a bargain.
+The rationale for buying small-cap stocks often stems from the perception that they are cheap given that many are priced at only a few cents.
+I have lost count of the number of people who have told me they invested in a small-cap stock because it was cheap.
+But as many come to realise, buying cheap doesn’t always mean a bargain.

 Buying cheap doesn’t mean a bargain